NoriSte/ui-testing-best-practices/sections/generic-best-practices/await-dont-sleep.md

 <br/><br/>

-## Page Load waitings
+## Page load waitings

-Every tool manages the page load waiting in a different way (in terms of what is waited before considering the page loaded), below you can find some examples.
+Every tool manages the page load waiting in a different way (in terms of what is waited before considering the page loaded).

 Cypress